-Mineral permits and leases.
-Sec.
-505 (50 U.S.C. app. § 565).
+Mineral permits and leases-Sec.
+505 (50 U.S.C. app. §565).

 Any person who holds a permit or a lease under the federal mineral leasing laws who enters military service is allowed to suspend all operations during military service (plus six months), in which case the period of service is not counted as part of the term of the person's permit or license but the holder is not required to pay rentals or royalties during that time.
 However, to qualify for these privileges, the person has to notify the Bureau of Land Management that he or she has entered military service within six months after entering.

-Perfection or defense of rights.
-Sec.
-506 (50 U.S.C. app. § 566).
+Perfection or defense of rights-Sec.
+506 (50 U.S.C. app. §566).

 Nothing in Title V of the SCRA prevents a person in military service from taking any action authorized by law or regulations of the Department of the Interior to assert, perfect, or protect the rights covered in those sections.
 A servicemember may submit any evidence required to assert this right in the form of affidavits or notarized documents.
-Affidavits provided pursuant to this section are subject to 18 U.S.C. § 1001.
+Affidavits provided pursuant to this section are subject to 18 U.S.C. §1001.

-Distribution of information concerning benefits of title.
-Sec.
-507 (50 U.S.C. app. § 567).
+Distribution of information concerning benefits of title-Sec.
+507 (50 U.S.C. app. §567).

 The Secretary concerned is responsible for providing military authorities with information about the benefits of this Title (except those pertaining to taxation) for distribution among servicemembers and shall provide application forms to be used by applicants requesting relief.

-Land rights of servicemembers.
-Sec.
-508 (50 U.S.C. app. § 568).
+Land rights of servicemembers-Sec.
+508 (50 U.S.C. app. §568).

 Protection of land rights under this Title are extended to servicemembers under the age of 21.
-Any residency requirements related to the establishment of a residence within a limited time will be suspended for six months after release from military service.
+Residency requirements related to the establishment of a residence within a limited time will be suspended for six months after release from military service for both the servicemember and his or her spouse.

-Regulations.
-Sec.
-509 (50 U.S.C. app. § 569).
+Regulations-Sec.
+509 (50 U.S.C. app. §569).

 The Secretary of the Interior has the authority to issue regulations necessary to carry out Title V of the act, other than the sections that deal with taxes (Sections 501, 510, and 511).

-Income taxes.
-Sec.
-510 (50 U.S.C. app. § 570).
+Income taxes-Sec.
+510 (50 U.S.C. app. §570).

 The collection of income taxes (excluding Social Security (FICA) taxes) owed by a servicemember, either before or after entering service, may be deferred during the period of service, and for up to six months after, if his or her ability to pay the taxes is materially affected by military service.
 No interest or other penalty may be imposed on a debt deferred under this section.
 The statute of limitations for paying the debt is tolled for the length of the person's period of service plus nine months.

-Residence for tax purposes.
-Sec.
-511 (50 U.S.C. app. § 571).
+Residence for tax purposes-Sec.
+511 (50 U.S.C. app. §571).

 In order to prevent multiple state taxation on the property and income of military personnel serving within various tax jurisdictions by reason of military service, this section provides that servicemembers neither lose nor acquire a state of domicile or residence for taxation purposes when they serve at a duty station outside their home state in compliance with military orders.
 A servicemember who conducts other business while in military service may be taxed by the appropriate jurisdiction for resulting income.
-This section does not protect the income of a spouse or other military dependant from taxation.
-However, a tax jurisdiction cannot include the military compensation earned by nonresident servicemembers to compute the tax liability imposed on the non-military income earned by the servicemember or spouse.
-Personal property of a servicemember will not be subject to taxation by a jurisdiction other than his or her domicile or residence while serving at a duty station outside of his or her home state.
-However, relief from personal property taxes does not depend on whether the property is taxed by the state of domicile.
-Property used for business is not exempt from taxation.
-An Indian servicemember whose legal residence or domicile is a Federal Indian reservation will only pay taxes under the laws of the Federal Indian reservation and not to the state where the reservation is located.
+However, a tax jurisdiction cannot include the military compensation earned by nonresident servicemembers to compute the tax liability imposed on the non-military income earned by the servicemember.